Is Chania Worth Visiting? A Guide to Crete’s Most Charming City

 Whether you’re after a quiet drink or a buzzing bar, Chania Old Town has you covered.
 The west side of the harbour has charming cocktail spots, while the east side leans a bit more upmarket.
 Keep an eye out for the occasional karaoke bar packed with locals, too.

-Things to Do in Chania with Kids
+Things to do in Chania with kids

 Aqua Creta Limnoupolis Water Park